Translated's Research Center

 Source: OEC

-Relatedness measures the distance between a country's current exports and each product, the barchart show only products that the U.A.E. is not specialized in
+Relatedness measures the distance between a country's current exports and each product by showing only products that U.A.E. is not specialized in.

 Source: OEC